- What is the VPN feature in Opera for Android?

 What is the VPN feature in Opera for Android?

-What is the VPN feature in Opera for Android?

-It’s a feature designed to empower users to have an increased control of their privacy while browsing.
-When you are loading pages on the Internet through our VPN, your Internet service provider will not be able to see what you are browsing.
+It’s a feature designed to empower users to have increased control of their privacy while browsing.
+When you are loading pages on the internet through our VPN, your Internet Service Provider will not be able to see what you are browsing.
 In addition, the websites you visit won’t be able to see where you are located unless you allow them to.
 Having a built-in, free VPN makes it easier for you to enjoy VPN as you don’t need to download additional apps or pay for subscriptions.

 In which way does the VPN feature improve my security when connected to an unsecured public Wi-Fi?